TRAINING COURSE

 • Simple puzzles

-Developmentally Appropriate materials and equipment is available for preschoolers
+Developmentally Appropriate materials and equipment are available for preschoolers

 • Play equipment for climbing and balancing